 Eye Color: Golden Brown w.
 Green Accents

 Discipline: Agility, Dock Jumping, Hunting

 Occupation: Emotional Support Dog and Therapy Dog

 Personality: Bubbly, friendly, and outstandingly athletic, Daisy Dukes is a fine example of an excellent GSP.
 Her temperament has always

 Our amazing group icon was made by the wonderful xChikushodo

 Welcome to best-dogs!

-Before you start submitting, lets cover the ground rules...
+Want to Join?
+Just send a join request!
+But before you start submitting, lets cover the ground rules...

 First off, this group is for domestic dog photography only